AriaMitra/ttsky_verilog-submission-12HRCLOCK/docs/info.md

 ## How it works

 This is basically a 12 hour clock with an AM/PM indicator.
-This works by incrementing in seconds and checking when to turn over the hour.
+This works by incrementing in seconds and checking when to turn over the minute/hour.

 ## How to test

 To test, you have to have a clock signal, reset signal, and ena signal going in where ena is pulsing every second.
-These signals are ui_in[7:5].
+These signals are ui_in[7:5] so they are manually going in so that there is more flexibility.

 ## External hardware